-The information contained in this booklet is solely for the information of the reader.
-It should not be used for treatment purposes, but rather for discussion with the patient's own physician.
+The information contained in this publication is solely for the information of the reader.
+It should not be used for medical advice, but rather for discussion with the patient's own healthcare providers.
+Content is accurate as of the publishing date.
+For the most up-to-date information, please visit APDA's website at apdaparkinson.org/resources.